Avi197/Vietnamese-news-classification/README.md

 - some tags are just too long, contain many smaller tags but are put into one single tag

 ###### Vnexpress
-- many tags are just copy of the titles, some time add an extra string ' - VnExpress Đời sống'
+- many tags are just copy of the titles, some time add an extra string ` - VnExpress Đời sống`
-- some tags are just copy of the titles, but randomly split into smaller string and then add ' - VnExpress Đời sống' to the last smaller string, and those smaller string become tags for the title
+- some tags are just copy of the titles, but randomly split into smaller string and then add ` - VnExpress Đời sống` to the last smaller string, and those smaller string become tags for the title
 - some title are just broken, contain half a word, or a single character, ...

 ###### Vnn
 - contain some english news
-- some titles have bad, non related marking tags, e.g: vnn, vietnamnet doc bao, ...
+- some titles have irrelevant, non related marking tags, e.g: `vnn`, `vietnamnet doc bao`, ...
- -one/ a few(?) record(s) have tag which is just a url
+- one/ a few(?) record(s) have tag which is just a url

 ###### Tuoitre
 - lots of titles with no tags